stechstudio/laravel-zipstream/README.md

 ## Configure compression

-By default this package uses _no_ compression.
+By default, this package uses _no_ compression.
 Why?

 1) This makes building the zips super fast, and is light on your CPU
 2) This makes it possible to predict the final zip size as mentioned above.

-If you want to compress your zip files set `ZIPSTREAM_FILE_METHOD=deflate` in your .env file.
+If you want to compress your zip files set `ZIPSTREAM_COMPRESSION_METHOD=deflate` in your .env file.
 Just realize this will disable the `Content-Length` header.

 ## Save Zip to disk